Supported Learning SCQF 1,2 & 3 (Fort William, Portree, Stornoway, Thurso and Ullapool) Access

 • An informal interview or activity with the course lecturer may take place to give the learner and carers, as appropriate, the chance to identify interests, skills, readiness for college, support needs and suitability of available classes.

-Depending on classes attended, students will achieve one or more units at SCQF Access 1 -3, including the new SQA Personal Achievement Bronze, Silver and Gold Awards which reflect the values and aims of Curriculum for Excellence.
-They are designed to encourage learners to develop confidence, and independence and to communicate and respond to others in their own way.
+Depending on classes attended, students will achieve one or more units ranging from levels 1-3 dependant on ability.
+All units are designed to are designed to encourage learners to develop confidence, and independence and to communicate and respond to others in their own way.
 Learners will have the chance to take part in a range of new and familiar activities, and to experience and contribute to their community in various ways.

 Learners will have the opportunity to discuss personal interests, goals and aims and will work towards agreed individual targets which reflect their needs and wishes and respond to Curriculum for Excellence principles.